xxx4u/AnimalsGame/README.md

 Animal's Game
 ===========

-A game for children with animals and sounds.
+An android game for children with animals and sounds.